To be eligible for a Cox Research Scholarship, you must:

 - Be a full-time student enrolled in at least 12 credit hours upon arrival and throughout your academic career at IU Bloomington.

-- Be willing to commit to eight to ten hours of work in research each week during your entire enrollment at Indiana University.
+- Be willing to commit to 10 to 12 hours of work in research each week during your entire enrollment at Indiana University.

 You can be interested in any academic major and are not expected to have prior research experience.
 However, you must exhibit academic curiosity and intellectual prowess.